deepvariance/deepvariance/README.md

-# Arayci Frontend - DeepVariance
+# DeepVariance Frontend

-**Arayci** is a minimalistic, local-first AutoML dashboard built with React + Vite + TypeScript.
-This is the official frontend for DeepVariance's AutoML platform.
+**DeepVariance** is a research-first machine learning platform for model development and dataset management, built with React + Vite + TypeScript.

 ## Features